 The Sidewalks on Main Street

-Every storefront matters along the modestly sized Camden Main Street.
+Every store matters along the modestly sized Camden Main Street.
 Many businesses go out of their way to make themselves friendly and inviting with great storefronts and outdoor displays.
 Strolling and shopping here is an active and exciting experience.

 Camden's Main Street is a great central street but it has sidewalks that are limited in how they can be used because of how narrow they are.
 Improving Main Street should involve widening these sidewalks.